learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

 ## Summary

-In this lab, we practiced using `while` loops, which continue executing their block of code until the given condition is no longer truthy.
+In this lab, we practiced using `while` loops, which continue executing their block of code until the given condition is no longer true.
 This is useful for instances where we do not have a collection or do not need a collection to solve our problem, especially when we would only like to stop the process according to a certain condition.
 We then practiced using control flow statements, `break` and `continue`, to selectively operate on elements, append them to new lists, or assign them to new variables.